SNIFF: Reverse Engineering of Neural Networks with Fault Attacks: Preliminaries

 \subsection{Fault Injection Methods}

 Fault injection can be performed with a variety of equipment based on the required precision, cost and impact.

-\textit{Clock/voltage glitch} can be achieved using inexpensive equipment that either varies the external clock signal to the device or under-powers the supply voltage to the chip.
-These methods offer limited precision and are normally used to alter the control flow of the program rather than disturbing the data directly.
+\textit{Clock/voltage glitch} methods offer limited precision and are normally used to alter the control flow of the program rather than disturbing the data directly.
 This is often referred to as \textit{global} fault injection.

 \textit{Electromagnetic (EM) emanation} is more localized method, where the precision heavily depends on the resolution of the injection probe.
-To disturb digital circuits, the attacker uses a high voltage pulse generator that injects a sudden EM spike through the injection probe.
 It was shown that precise bit sets and resets in memory cells can be achieved~\cite{ordas2014evidence}.

 \textit{Optical radiation} includes methods with varying precision, using equipment ranging from camera flashes to lasers.
-The main disadvantage of these methods is the need of de-packaging of the device so that the chip components are visible to the light beam.
 The advantage is high reproducibility of faults and great precision -- precise bit flips were shown to be possible with lasers.

-\textit{Rowhammer} is the only method on this list that does not require a dedicated injection device.
-It was shown that by using a repeated access to DRAM cells, there is a certain probability to flip bits in adjacent rows of the memory.
-This method was used in~\cite{hong2019terminal} to achieve accuracy loss of deep learning models.
+\textit{Rowhammer}~\cite{seaborn2015exploiting} and \textit{Voltpwn}~\cite{kenjar2020v0ltpwn} are fault injection methods that do not require a dedicated injection device.
+Such attacks exploit memory and microarchitectural properties for fault injection, and allow bit flips and software controlled faults.

 Besides these, there are other less researched fault injection methods, such as X-rays/gamma rays~\cite{anceau2017nanofocused}, or hardware trojans~\cite{breier2015multiple}.
-While these can be very powerful, their practicality is limited either because of strong attacker assumptions or the cost of the injection device.